A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \subsubsection{Droplet breakup}

 Similar to the CFD modeling, the breakup of liquid droplets is described using the TAB approach developed by O'Rourke and Amsden~\cite{orourke1987}.
 Only a summary is provided here.
 More details can be found in the original paper.
-The TAB approach models droplet deformation as a forced, damped harmonic oscillator with spring, damping, and forcing terms:

-where $x$ represents the deviation of the droplet’s equatorial position from its undisturbed spherical state.
-The model coefficients, derived from Taylor’s analogy, are expressed as

-where $\rho_l$ and $\rho_g$ are the liquid and gas densities, $u_d$ is the relative droplet–gas velocity, $r_0$ is the initial droplet radius, $\sigma$ is the surface tension, and $\mu_l$ is the liquid viscosity.
-The empirically determined dimensionless parameters are $C_k = 8$, $C_F = 1/3$, and $C_b = 1/2$.
-Introducing the nondimensional displacement $y = x / (C_b r_0)$ and substituting the coefficient relationships from Eqs.~\ref{eq:F_coeff}–\ref{eq:d_coeff}, the governing equation becomes
+The TAB approach models droplet deformation as a forced, damped harmonic oscillator with spring, damping, and forcing terms: { } where $x$ represents the deviation of the droplet’s equatorial position from its undisturbed spherical state.
+The model coefficients, derived from Taylor’s analogy, are expressed as { } where $\rho_l$ and $\rho_g$ are the liquid and gas densities, $u_d$ is the relative droplet–gas velocity, $r_0$ is the initial droplet radius, $\sigma$ is the surface tension, and $\mu_l$ is the liquid viscosity.
+The empirically determined dimensionless parameters are $C_k = 8$, $C_f = 1/3$, {$C_d = 5$}, and $C_b = 1/2$.
+Introducing the nondimensional displacement $y = x / (C_b r_0)$ and substituting the coefficient relationships from Eq.~\ref{eq:tab_coeffs}, the governing equation becomes { }

-Breakup is determined by the oscillation amplitude, which depends on the droplet oscillation frequency $\omega$ and the Weber number $We_g$, defined as:
+Breakup is determined by the oscillation amplitude, which depends on the droplet oscillation frequency $\omega$ and the Weber number $We_g$, defined as: { From these, we compute the oscillation amplitude as: